by John Jordan

 Routing

-A routing is a list of tasks containing standard activity times required to perform operations to build an assembly.
-Routings, together with planned activity prices, provide cost estimates with the information necessary to calculate labor and activity costs of products.
+Routing is a list of tasks containing standard activity times required to perform operations to build an assembly.
+Routings, together with planned activity prices, provide cost estimates with the information necessary to calculate product labor and activity costs.

 Sales and Operations Planning